Our Donuts are Award-Winning!

 There’s plenty to see, taste and do at Red Apple Farm.

-We grow over 50 varieties of apples in addition to peaches, pears, blueberries, raspberries, pumpkins, gourds, squash, corn, and potatoes.
+We grow over 50 varieties of apples in addition to peaches, pears, blueberries, raspberries, pumpkins, gourds, sunflowers, squash, decorative corn, and potatoes.
 Our 1,250 foot elevation helps us grow extra colorful, crisp, tangy apples!

 A day spent at the farm guarantees good old fashioned family fun – a well deserved break from the stresses and demands of fast-paced life.